Norman B. Anderson, PhD

-orman B. Anderson has had a wide-ranging career as a national leader, first as a scientist and tenured professor studying health disparities and mind/body health, and later as an executive in both government and non-profit sectors.
-He has also provided extensive volunteer service to a number of foundations, government agencies, universities, and non-profit organizations.
+Dr. Anderson is a clinical psychologist and has had a wide-ranging career as a national leader, first as a scientist and tenured professor studying health disparities and mind/body health, and later as an executive in government, non-profit, and higher education sectors.